/w, /W0, /W1, /W2, /W3, /W4, /w1, /w2, /w3, /w4, /Wall, /wd, /we, /wo, /Wv, /WX (Warning Level)

 The build errors documentation describes the warnings and warning levels, and indicates why certain statements may not compile as you intend.

-To set the compiler option in the Visual Studio development environment
+To set the compiler options in the Visual Studio development environment

-For the remaining options, on the Command Line property page, type the compiler option in the Additional Options box.
+To set the /wo option, select the Configuration Properties > C/C++ > Command Line property page.
+Enter the compiler option in the Additional Options box.